-Email was a big help in gaining more prayers and a full church at the Rosary and the Funeral Masses.
+This time not only cell phones but also email was a big help in gaining more prayers at the time and later a full church at the Rosary and the Funeral Mass.
 Many cell phones were a giant help in keeping the long distance family informed and praying.

 I am so happy to have had that booklet these several times that I just want to share that with the whole world!
 It is so good to be prepared and yet, it is hard to think ahead of time, "Well, what would I want to have handy?"

 I could rejoice for an hour.
-I take praying for those near death seriously, I really hope that others will do the same for me and mine, you and yours.
+I take praying for those near death seriously and I really hope that others will do the same for me and mine, you and yours.

 May God grant us each a holy death!